mohanagr/PHYS512/ps2/q1/readme.md

 There's indeed a singularity encountered in custom integrator at z = R (where R is the radius of the shell).
 This is expected since electric field is a piece-wise continuous function, with discontinuity at z = R.

+_Please see attached `paperwork.jpg` for detailed figure and derivation_

 ```
 E = {